pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 `sed -E` | use extended (ERE) regular expression syntax `sed -e 's/ /\\ /g'` | Useful when paths contain spaces and you need to escape these spaces with backslash, eg. when using `realpath`, `pwd`, `scp`, etc. `s/`: Substitute *replacement* for *pattern* on each addressed line [doc: see "s" command](https://docstore.mik.ua/orelly/unix/sedawk/appa_03.htm).
 `sed '0,/Apple/{s/Apple/Banana/}' input_filename` | replace only the first occurrence in a file, "The first two parameters `0` and `/Apple/` are the range specifier.
 The `s/Apple/Banana/` is what is executed within that range.
 So in this case "within the range of the beginning (`0`) up to the first instance of `Apple`, replace `Apple` with `Banana`.
 Only the first `Apple` will be replaced.", [stackoverflow](https://stackoverflow.com/a/9453461)
+`sed 's/$/ pattern/' filename` | appending `pattern` to end of a line `sed '/Fred Flintstone/ s/$/ pattern/' filename` | append only to lines containing a specific string

 ### tr